 3. Surgical Superglue To Seal Your Skin

 Scientists have developed a new type of sealant for reconnecting ruptured tissues after surgery.
 Called as MeTro (methacryloyl-substituted tropoelastin), it is an elastic hydrogel sealant produced by photocrosslinking the recombinant human protein tropoelastin.
-Unlike the commercially available surgical sealants, which often have low adhesion, inappropriate mechanical strength, cytotoxic nature and poor performance in biological environments, this new kind of superglue is biocompatible, with tunable adhesion properties and reduced toxicity.
+Unlike the commercially available surgical sealants, which often have low adhesion, inappropriate mechanical strength, cytotoxic nature, and poor performance in biological environments, this new kind of superglue is biocompatible, with tunable adhesion properties and reduced toxicity.
 This can help repair the complications regarding tissue ruptures and the subsequent leakage during surgery or incisions.
-In the coming future, is expected to be an alternative to sutures and staples.
+In the coming future, it is expected to be an alternative to sutures and staples.

 4. Contact Lenses To Monitor Blood Glucose

-A team of researchers at the Ulsan National Institute of Science and Technology and the Sungkyunkwan University in South Korea have developed a new kind of eye lenses to detect and monitor blood glucose level from tears in the eye.
+A team of researchers at the Ulsan National Institute of Science and Technology and the Sungkyunkwan University in South Korea have developed a new kind of eye lenses to detect and monitor blood glucose levels from tears in the eye.
 The lenses are incorporated with sensors which can then transmit signals through an embedded wireless antenna.
 The contacts are made up of transparent nanomaterials and do not obstruct the wearer’s vision.
-This will be of great help to people with diabetes as they’ll not be required to prick their finger or draw out blood every time just to measure their blood glucose level.
+This will be of great help to people with diabetes as they’ll not be required to prick their fingers or draw out blood every time just to measure their blood glucose level.

 5. Reducing Toxicity In CAR-T Cell Therapy

 CAR-T cell therapy uses T cells engineered with Chimeric Antigen Receptors to target specific tumor antigens.
 Although this therapy has been proved applicable in treating certain cancers, many limitations exist, some of them being the severe toxicities caused to the patients during therapy.
-Researchers at the Mayo Clinic in Rochester, Minnesota have developed strategies to lower the toxicities by blocking GM-CSF (Granulocyte Macrophage-Colony Stimulating Factor), which is a cytokine produced by CAR-T cells and other cells and can stimulate the proliferation of a number of tumor cell lines.
+Researchers at the Mayo Clinic in Rochester, Minnesota, have developed strategies to lower the toxicities by blocking GM-CSF (Granulocyte Macrophage-Colony Stimulating Factor), which is a cytokine produced by CAR-T cells and other cells and can stimulate the proliferation of a number of tumor cell lines.
 Another strategic approach is using CRISPR technology to generate CAR-T cells that do not secrete GM-CSF protein.

 6. Virtual Reality To Reduce Pain

 Virtual reality could be a new kind of medication, a digital medicine against pain and distress.
 Many types of research are being conducted to correlate virtual reality with pain reduction.
 With patients immersed in interactive virtual reality, either through VR goggles or other means, it causes distraction from painful stimuli and can decrease an individual’s perception of pain.
-Through clinical studies, it has been suggested that VR therapies could be highly effective to combat a variety of acute and chronic pain conditions.
+Through clinical studies, it has been suggested that VR therapies could be highly effective in combatting a variety of acute and chronic pain conditions.
 This includes fibromyalgia, phantom limb pain, and regional specific pain from past injuries and illnesses.
-While the widely used pain management techniques such as opioids and physical therapies are often ineffective or incomplete, VR trials have demonstrated a potential to redefine the approach to treating pain and eliminating stressful conditions.
+While the widely used pain management techniques such as opioids and physical therapies are often ineffective or incomplete, VR trials have demonstrated the potential to redefine the approach to treating pain and eliminating stressful conditions.